Liz Phair discography

-This discography of rock music singer-songwriter Liz Phair consists of seven studio albums, three extended plays, eighteen singles, three compilations, two video albums, seventeen music videos and one box set.
+This discography of rock music singer-songwriter Liz Phair consists of seven studio albums, three extended plays, seventeen singles, three compilations, two video albums, seventeen music videos and one box set.
 She recorded three self-produced cassettes as Girly-Sound in the early 1990s.

+Her first two albums, Exile in Guyville and Whip-Smart, were certified Gold in the United States by the RIAA.
+Her 2003 single "Why Can't I?" was also certified Gold in the United States by the RIAA.